LinnierGames/iOS-Questions/README.md

 # iOS-Questions
-A helping guide on studying for iOS Interview questions.
+A helping guide to study for iOS Interviews.